First look: The new jet that will ignite a fresh era for air travel

 But those who find themselves aboard the A321 on a route on which they would usually expect to board a wide-bodied jet might be disappointed.
 The A321 is small and feels even smaller thanks to those overhead bins.

 The business-class suites – 14 on the Iberia jet, while others may have more, or in Wizz’s case none at all – are narrower than those found on wide-bodied jets, but beds are big enough to sleep comfortably, with a big footwell.
-But working on a laptop, especially with a mouse, will be tricky, not least because the tray table is small and only hinged on one side so it wobbles.
+Working on a laptop, however, especially with a mouse, will be tricky, not least because the tray table is small and only hinged on one side so it wobbles.
 If you want to work, snag one of the two front row suites, which have extra room in front.
 The TV in each suite is a generous 18.5in 4K screen which can be angled to face downward, so you can easily watch when lying down.
 There is only one lavatory.

 The 168 seats in the economy class cabin have a seat pitch – the measure of leg room – of only 30in.
 Emirates and Virgin Atlantic offer up to 34in in economy.
 But Antonio da Costa, VP of Single-Aisle Marketing at Airbus, points out that the seats themselves are so thin – “yet still comfortable” – that the 30in “feels like 32in”.